CPHS/OPHS Glossary of Terms

 -An online modular training program on

-training that is required for UCB faculty (with some exceptions), post docs, research staff, students (graduate/undergraduate)
+that is required for UCB faculty (with some exceptions), post docs, research staff, students (graduate/undergraduate) and

 Class I, II, III Devices: